-Postnatal Yoga (also called Mom & Baby) addresses the aches, pains and energy challenges of the postpartum parent (dads and partners are welcome).
-Each class starts with a check-in so that moms/dads can give each other support and feedback and the teacher can create a class that addresses the current needs and physical level of the group.
+Postnatal Yoga addresses the aches, pains and energy challenges of the postpartum parent (parents of all genders are welcome).
+Each class starts with a check-in so that parents can give each other support and feedback and the teacher can create a class that addresses the current needs and physical level of the group.
 Bring your baby or come alone.
-Dads/partners are welcome.
+Partners are welcome.
 You are also welcome to bring a friend of family member.
 Each practicing adult is charged for class.

-No need to register; just show up with your baby and a blanket.
+No need to register; just show up with (or without) your baby and a blanket.

 Postnatal Yoga Schedule:

 Capitol Hill: Tuesdays 1:30 – 2:45pm with Ara; Saturdays 12:15 – 1:30pm with Rebekah